Need to make a new hire? Where should you start looking for candidates?

 You limit the pool of potential applicants

-With regards to the cost of recruitment, in the short term it may seem that internally recruiting could save you money, but it’s best to take a bigger picture approach and consider how recruiting the wrong person internally could mean bigger financial losses down the line.
+In the short term, it may seem that internally recruiting could save you money.
+But it’s best to take a bigger picture approach and consider how recruiting the wrong person internally could mean bigger financial losses down the line.

 Additionally, consider the training costs that you may have to provide for your internal recruit, whereas if you look elsewhere you can specify the exact training, skills or experience you need and save on training costs.

 It’s worth noting that recruiting for senior level roles or using an agency can incur significantly higher costs for you.
-And additionally, it’s likely you’ll need to replace theformer role of the person whose moved up.
+And additionally, it’s likely you’ll need to replace the former role of the person who has moved up.

-There is simply no right or wrong answer when it comes to the best way to recruit for your business.
-Don’t be tempted to cut corners and try to consider each role separately.
+There’s no right or wrong answer when it comes to the best way to recruit for your business, but the best advice is not to be tempted to cut corners.
+Getting things wrong can be an expensive headache.